 However when anionic surfactants are combined with other nonionic surfactants they become milder.
-Sulphate-free shampoos often contain mild anionic surfactants such as Sodium Methyl Cocoyl Taurate and nonionic surfactants such as Lauryl Glucoside.
-Sulphate-free shampoos are a great option for naturally curly hair because they often lather well, can remove build-up, and won’t strip the hair.
+Sulfate-free shampoos often contain mild anionic surfactants such as Sodium Methyl Cocoyl Taurate and nonionic surfactants such as Lauryl Glucoside.
+Sulfate-free shampoos are a great option for naturally curly hair because they often lather well, can remove build-up, and won’t strip the hair.

 How Well do Co-Washes Cleanse the Hair?

 Co-washes often contain cationic and/or amphoteric surfactants, which are mild detergents in comparison to anionic surfactants.
 Behentrimonium Chloride is a common cationic surfactant found in co-washes.
 It functions as a hair conditioning agent and has a low pH, similar to the hair’s natural pH which keeps the cuticle smooth.
 Cationic surfactants are positively charged, therefore they bind to the hair.
 Co-washes that only contain cationic surfactants will not effectively remove dirt and oils.
 However, when combined with amphoteric surfactants, a co-wash is able to lift away some of those impurities.
 Amphoteric surfactants are still mild with a low pH, but the pH is slightly higher than the hair.
 A common amphoteric surfactant is Cocamidopropyl Betaine, derived from coconuts.